harshabaiju/github-slideshow/0000-01-02-YOUR-USERNAME.md

 ---
-layout : slide
+layout : Frame
-title : "Welcome to our second slide!"
+title : "Welcome to our new Frame!"
 ---
 Your test
 Use the left arrow to go back!